EU in talks on further Russia expulsions

 The EU embassy in Moscow was helping to coordinate decision-making, a second EU source said.

 "Hundreds of Russian [intelligence] agents are accredited in the EU as diplomats and operate also here in Brussels.
-Will EU leaders and the EEAS get serious, show some guts, and expel at least a couple of them?", a senior EU diplomat also said, referring to the European External Action Service.
+Will EU leaders and the EEAS get serious, show some guts, and expel at least a couple of them?", a senior EU diplomat also said, referring to the European External Action Service (EEAS).

-The Baltic states and Slovakia have led the way so far, expelling seven Russians in total last week.
+The Baltic states and Slovakia have led the way, expelling seven Russians in total last week.

-"For us, EU solidarity matters," Lithuanian foreign minister Gabrielius Landsbergis said on Friday, after marking two Russians in Vilnius as persona non grata.
+"For us, EU solidarity matters," Lithuanian foreign minister Gabrielius Landsbergis said on Friday, after marking out two Russians in Vilnius as persona non grata.

 Poland is expected to follow suit this week, EU diplomatic sources said.